kakun45/xeniyas-Isochrone-front/README.md

 ```
 npm run dev # or
-npx nodemon index # to start the Express server and watch it with nodemon
+npx nodemon index.js # to start the Express server and watch it with nodemon
 ```

 - how to run the frontend React